 1. Localized Pain

 One of the most common symptoms of lower back pain on the left side is localized discomfort, typically just above the buttocks.
 This pain may vary in intensity, ranging from a constant dull ache to sharp, stabbing sensations that can make daily activities difficult.
-The pain is often aggravated by specific movements, such as bending, lifting, or twisting.
+Specific motions, including twisting, lifting, or bending, frequently worsen the discomfort.
 While the discomfort is primarily centered on the left side, it may also radiate toward the hip or the lower part of the spine.

 2. Radiating Pain